Observing Spatial Charge and Spin Correlations in a Strongly-Interacting Fermi Gas

 Our data is compared to both BCS mean-field theory (at $T=0$), and AFQMC calculations performed at the experimentally determined interaction strength $\eta$ and reduced temperature $T/T_{\rm F}$.
 Remarkably, BCS theory already fails at $\eta\approx7.8$, incorrectly predicting a nearly uncorrelated gas behaviour.
-Moving towards the center of the crossover, not only is quantitative agreement never reached with BCS theory, but we observe a net violation of its predicted constraint $g_{\up\down}\geq1$ \cite{obeso-jureidini2022}.
+Moving towards the center of the crossover, we observe a net violation of BCS theory's constraint $g_{\up\down}\geq1$ \cite{obeso-jureidini2022}.
 Our measured pair correlations display a marked dip at $k_{\rm F}r\sim2$ reaching values well below 1, which is also present in the AFQMC calculations.
 This pair-correlation dip signals a correlation beyond independent pairs and is a non-trivial signature in interacting Fermi gases.